Language: About 69 languages are spoken in Burkina Faso, but the official language is French.

 Entry requirements for Australians: A valid passport and visa are required.
 A visa can be obtained on arrival for stays of up to three months.

 Entry requirements for South Africans: A valid passport and visa are required.

 Entry requirements for New Zealanders: A valid passport and visa are required.
 A visa can be obtained on arrival for stays of up to three months.

 Entry requirements for Irish nationals: A valid passport and visa are required.
 A visa can be obtained on arrival for stays of up to one month.

 Passport/Visa Note: It is recommended that all travellers ensure their passports have six months validity remaining.
 Tourist are required to have proof of sufficient funds for stay and a ticket for onward travel.

 Travel Health: Malaria is a problem in Burkina Faso and some form of prophylaxis is recommended for all travellers in all areas of the country.
 A yellow fever vaccination is required for all travellers to Burkina Faso over one year of age.
-Vaccinations for hepatitis A, hepatitis B, typhoid and meningococcus are recommended.
+Vaccinations for hepatitis A, hepatitis B, typhoid, and meningococcus are recommended.
 Those who will be spending a lot of time outdoors and are at risk of animal bites should consider a rabies vaccination.
-Visitors should also be up to date on vaccinations for polio, MMR (measles, mumps, rubella) and tetanus-diphtheria.
-Travellers should drink only bottled or filtered water and avoid ice in drinks; all meals should be eaten while hot and uncooked fruit and vegetables avoided.
+Visitors should also be up to date on vaccinations for polio, MMR (measles, mumps, and rubella), and tetanus-diphtheria.
+Travellers should drink only bottled or filtered water and avoid ice in drinks.
+All meals should be eaten while hot and uncooked fruit and vegetables avoided.
 Medical facilities are very limited and of poor quality, particularly outside of the capital city.
 Comprehensive travel insurance is required.
-In many areas of the country emergency medical services are nonexistent, and the supply of medication is often very limited.
+In many areas of the country, emergency medical services are non-existent, and the supply of medication is often very limited.
 Travellers who require specific medications should bring along sufficient supplies, accompanied by a signed and dated note from a doctor detailing what the medication is and why it is needed.